 Schedular payments are generally payments made to people who are not employees but are employed on a contract basis.
 All ACC personal service rehabilitation payments which are paid by ACC or your employer are classified as schedular payments.
 Different tax rates apply to schedular payments, depending on the work done.
-A full list is available in the PAYE tables (IR340 and IR341) and on the back of the Tax code declaration (IR330).
+A full list is available in the PAYE tables (IR340 and IR341) and on the back of the Tax rate notification for contractors (IR330C).